jayanthkoushik/corgy/docs/corgy.md

 **NOTE**: This decorator is only available on Python 3.9 or higher.

 To use a custom function for parsing an argument with `Corgy`, use this decorator.
+Parsing functions must be static, and should only accept a single string argument.
+Decorating the function with `@staticmethod` is optional, but prevents type errors.
+`@corgyparser` must be the final decorator in the decorator chain.

 * **Parameters**